markandrus/aljebra/README.md

 Instances
 ---------

-_This module re-exports all Monoad instances._
+_This module re-exports all Monad instances._

 Monoid
 ======